Trator7/ExchangeRateConverter/README.md

 * Date: date of the rate to use in the conversion.
 ### Return object
 double: value of the converted amount.

+## GetClosestRateToDate(Dictionary<DateTime, double> rates, DateTime date)
+### Description
+Return the closets rate to the specified rate from the provieded rates
+### Input arguments
+* Dictionary<DateTime, double> rates: dictionary of dates and rates to search for closest rate.
+* DateTime Date: date of the rate to retrieve.
+### Return object
+double: specific exchange rate for an specific date or closest previous one.